Stock Trading Platform UK 2023 – Low Fees Platforms Compared

 To place your commission-free stock trade, click on the ‘Open Trade’ button.

-This includes everything from regulation, user-friendliness, and supported markets to fees, spreads, and payment methods.
+This includes everything from regulation, and supported markets to fees, spreads, and payment methods.
 You also need to check whether the provider offers tools like Copy Trading, leverage, short-selling, and financial news.

 When choosing a stock trading platform in the UK many opt for one that’s FCA regulated and FSCS protected, with a range of stocks across different UK and international markets.